 - Consider a lighter credit load or part-time attendance.
 It will take you longer to get your degree, but it will reduce your tuition bill each semester.

 - Get credit for advanced placement, credit by exam, transfer credits, College Level Examination Program (CLEP) and military training you may be eligible to receive.
 This will save you both time and money.
-For more information, contact the Office of Admissions or, in the case of CLEP, the Advisement Center..
+For more information, contact the Admissions Office.

 - Look for used books.
 They are often available at a fraction of the price of new books.